Districts that have spent millions on 1-to-1 rollouts are protecting their investment with a variety of cases and covers.

 Intel and computer manufacturer Acer have launched a seed program that will make Chromebooks available for schools to pilot.

 While web services that supported asynchronous collaboration on sites such as Facebook and Edmodo are the hallmark of Web 2.0, Social 3.0 is ushering in support for synchronous collaboration – with the Google Docs Editor as the pioneering example.
 And by 2017 every app and every webpage will be Social 3.0-ified and will support synchronous, real-time collaboration.
 You read it first!

 - By Cathie Norris, Elliot Soloway

-Shipments of devices powered by the Android operating system will top 1 billion units in 2014, according to a new forecast from market research firm Gartner.
+Smart phones running on Google's Android OS will approach 1 billion units by the end of this year, according to a new forecast from market research firm Gartner.